MisoAI/miso-sdk-docs/sites/client-sdk/page/ui/ask/workflow.md

 title: Ask UI - workflow
 ---

+{%- from 'macros.njk' import since with context -%}

 Workflows are JavaScript objects that control the process of the entire data flow from SDK API request to UI display.
 Use `ask` workflow to work with Miso [ask/questions]({{ '/sdk/ask/questions/' | url }}) API, which allows you:

 * Configure API default payload.